Financial Aid for Undergraduate Students

 A student is required to immediately notify the Registrar and the Financial Aid Office when he or she stops attending classes.
-If the student fails to notify either office, it is possible that the 50% point in the term will be used to determine the student's last date of attendance, in accordance with federal regulations.
-If a student withdraws from all classes, the Financial Aid Office will determine whether that student's period of attendance resulted in the earning of all of the federal financial aid that was originally awarded.
-If it is determined that not all of the scheduled federal aid has in fact been earned, then the Financial Aid Office will calculate the amount to be returned to the federal financial aid programs.
-The Financial Aid Office will bill the student on his or her university account for the amount returned.
-It is the student's responsibility to contact the Cashier's Office about settling the bill.
+If the student fails to notify either office, it is possible that the 50 percent point in the term will be used to determine the student’s last date of attendance, in accordance with federal regulations.
+If a student withdraws from all classes, the Financial Aid Office will determine if that student’s period of attendance resulted in the earning of all federal financial aid originally awarded.
+If it is determined that not all the scheduled federal aid has in fact been earned, then the Financial Aid Office will calculate the amount to be returned to the federal financial aid programs.
+The Financial Aid Office will bill the student via his or her university account for the amount returned.
+It is the student’s responsibility to contact the Cashier’s Office to settle the bill.

 Additional Responsibilities of Students Who WithdrawAny time a student withdraws from one or more courses, the student should consider the potential effect on his or her satisfactory academic progress (SAP) status.
-See Satisfactory Academic Progress for more information about SAP requirements.
+See here for more information about SAP requirements.

-It is also the student's responsibility upon withdrawal from all classes to notify the Student Financial Services Office, the Housing Services Office, the Transportation Services Office and/or the USCard Office, if the student has charges from these offices on his or her student account.
-Withdrawn students may be entitled to a prorated cancellation of charges from these offices.
+It is also the student’s responsibility upon withdrawal from all classes to notify the Student Financial Services Office, the Housing Services Office, the Transportation Services Office and/or the USCard Office, if the student has charges from these offices on his or her student account.
+Students who have withdrawn from studies may be entitled to a prorated cancellation of charges from these offices.

 Leave of AbsenceFinancial aid recipients considering a leave of absence should be aware of the financial aid implications.
 Although obtaining an approved Leave of Absence from their programs does allow students to re-enroll in the university without formal re-admission, it does not allow them to defer their loan repayment.
 The university reports student enrollment to the National Student Clearinghouse throughout the academic year.
 Lenders subsequently query this database to determine if a student has maintained continuous half-time or greater enrollment.

-If students are on a leave of absence from the university, their lender will move their loan from an "in-school" to a grace or repayment status as required.
-While they are on their leave of absence, they may be able to postpone repayment by obtaining a deferment or forbearance from their lenders as a result of unemployment or economic hardship.
-Students should contact their lenders for more information on repaying their loans.
-Once they re-enroll at a half-time or greater basis, they may be able to request deferment for "in-school" status.
+If students are on a leave of absence from the university, their lender will move their loan from an “in-school” status to a grace or repayment status as required.
+While on a leave of absence, students may be able to postpone repayment by obtaining a deferment or forbearance from their lenders as a result of unemployment or economic hardship.
+Students should contact their lenders for more information about repaying their loans.
+Once they re-enroll at a half-time or greater basis, they may be able to request deferment for “in-school” status.

 Tuition Refund Insurance PlanTo complement its own refund policy, the university makes available to students the Tuition Refund Plan (TRP), an insurance policy designed to protect the investment students and their families make in education.
 The Financial Aid Office strongly encourages all financial aid recipients to take advantage of this plan.
 If a student formally withdraws from all classes after the end of the drop/add period and he or she is covered by TRP, the student may receive:

-- a credit to his or her student account equal to 100% of charges for tuition and mandatory fees, if the withdrawal is the result of documented personal illness or accident; or
+- A credit to his or her student account equal to 100 percent of charges for tuition and mandatory fees, if the withdrawal is the result of documented personal illness or accident; or

-- a credit to his or her student account equal to 60% of the charges for tuition and mandatory fees, if the withdrawal is the result of a documented mental/nervous disorder.
+- A credit to his or her student account equal to 60 percent of the charges for tuition and mandatory fees, if the withdrawal is the result of a documented mental/nervous disorder.

 Brochures about TRP requirements and claim forms are available in the Cashier’s Office and the Registrar’s Office.
 All questions about the Tuition Refund Plan should be directed to these offices.